gooseberry/smoke/docs/user-guide/installing-game.md

 The table of [Supported Games](#supported-games) below indicates the exact filename *Smoke* will look for to install the game.
 It will not work if you have a different version of the file.

 ## Running the script
 The script must be run from the *Linux Environment*.
-Open up the *Term* app from the Chrome App Launcher and change to the *smoke* working directory.
+Open up the *Terminal* app from the Chrome App Launcher and change to the *smoke* working directory.

     cd ~/git/smoke